 12.)
 Bipolar Burble Blog

 Burble’s blogger, Natasha Tracy, is an award-winning writer, speaker, and social media consultant who works to share quality, insightful, and trusted information about bipolar disorder with the public.
 The blog started in 2003 as a personal account of her experiences with bipolar disorder but has since grown and risen within the mental health community now receiving thousands of visitors each day.

 13.)
 Through the Darkness Blog

 The Through the Darkness Blog is the personal account of one person’s journey to defying darkness and depression.
 Readers may visit the blog for recent posts or can choose to have new content sent directly to their inboxes via newsletter.

 The Anxiety Sisters met in college almost thirty years ago.
 Over the ensuing decades, their daily conversations sustained them through numerous panic attacks and phobias as they grew to understand and cope with their own anxiety.
 The Anxiety Sisters offer a blog as well as an e-course to help those struggling to understand their relationship with anxiety.

 15.)
 Wounded Times

-Wounded Times is dedicated to fighting PTSD with videos, resources and stories from across the country that uncover what it means to cope with PTSD.
-For everything about battle that isn’t reported by the news, check out Wounded Times.
+Wounded Times is dedicated to fighting PTSD with videos, resources, and stories from across the country that uncover what it means to cope with PTSD.
+For everything about the battle against PTSD that isn’t reported by the news, check out Wounded Times.